 Dramatic play experiences are some of the first ways children learn about their likes and dislikes, their interests, and their abilities.
-They experiment with role playing and work to make sense out of what they’ve observed.
+They experiment with role-playing and work to make sense of what they’ve observed.
 Just watch children playing with dolls to see examples of this.
 Dolls often become versions of the child himself and are a safe way for children to express new ideas and feelings.

 2. Children work out confusing, scary, or new life issues.

 Have you ever witnessed children pretending to visit the doctor?
 One child dutifully holds the mock stethoscope as the others line up for a check-up.
 More often than not someone gets ‘shots’.
 This is a child’s way of exploring an experience that is common and sometimes confusing or scary.
-Through these role plays, children become more comfortable and prepared for life events in a safe way.
+Through this role plays, children become more comfortable and prepared for life events in a safe way.

-3. Children develop important complex social and higher order thinking skills.
+3. Children develop important complex social and higher-order thinking skills.

 Pretend play is much more than simple play activities; it requires advanced thinking strategies, communication, and social skills.
-Through pretend play, children learn to do things like negotiate, consider others’ perspectives, transfer knowledge from one situation to another, delay gratification, balance their own ideas with others, develop a plan and act on it, explore symbolism, express and listen to thoughts and ideas, assign tasks and roles, and synthesize different information and ideas.
+Through pretend play, children learn to do things like negotiating, consider others’ perspectives, transfer knowledge from one situation to another, delay gratification, balance their ideas with others, develop a plan and act on it, explore symbolism, express and listen to thoughts and ideas, assign tasks and roles, and synthesize different information and ideas.